danielstocks/webcloud/pages/blog/2021-11-23-minimal-git-config-mac-m1-zsh.md

 This how I setup my Git configuration on a Mac M1 device with Zsh.
 A reference for my future self.
 </Intro>

-Since switching to an Mac M1 devicec earlier this year my [old dotfiles](https://github.com/danielstocks/dotfiles) didn't work anymore.
+Since switching to an Mac M1 device earlier this year my [old dotfiles](https://github.com/danielstocks/dotfiles) didn't work anymore.
 Apart from X86 => Arm, Mac OS also ships with Zsh as the default shell instead of Bash since a while back.
 Instead of attempting to migrate my entire setup I decided to use a vanilla configuration for a few months to really identify the annoynances of my daily git usage.
 Here's what I ended up really missing:

 ## User configuration